Cinema Bites

 Reflection

-1. As someone new to UX design, this project was a pivotal learning experience.
-I gained a deep appreciation for the balance between visual identity and usability.
-While I started with assumptions, I learned to shift toward a user-centered mindset — relying on feedback, iteration, and testing to guide my decisions.
+As someone new to UX design, this project was a pivotal learning experience.
+I developed a deeper appreciation for the balance between visual identity and usability.
+While I began with assumptions, I learned to adopt a user-centered mindset, relying on feedback, iteration, and testing to guide every decision.

-1. Through multiple redesigns and testing phases, I became more comfortable with ambiguity and learned how to navigate the "why" behind every design choice.
-I also discovered how crucial accessibility, clarity, and emotional tone are to the user experience.
+Through multiple redesigns and usability studies, I became more comfortable with ambiguity and learned to explore the reasoning behind each design choice.
+I also discovered how essential accessibility, clarity, and emotional tone are in creating a meaningful user experience.